denislobanov/lsxnr/blog/content/pages/author.md

 <!--more-->
 I am also rider of motorbikes and a maker of music (the last one is debatable).
-This blog is something that I started as a sort of `/dev/null` for my thoughs, and somewhere to store some notes so I can figure out how I ever managed to hack that thing together!
+This blog is something that I started as a sort of `/dev/null` for my thoughts, and somewhere to store some notes so I can figure out how I ever managed to hack that thing together!